zehuilu/CBBA-Python/README.md

 # CBBA-Python
-This is a Python implementation of CBBA (Consensus-Based Bundle Algorithm).
+This is a Python implementation of Consensus-Based Bundle Algorithm (CBBA).

 You can see more details about CBBA from these papers.